 The game can be experienced solo in a single-player campaign, where players explore a sprawling 3D world, take on quests, collect Bakugan, and follow a story where they embark on a journey to be the Bakugan champion.
 It can also be played in online multiplayer, where players build their favourite Bakugan squads to take on other players in real-time.

 But of course, the biggest draw about Bakugan: Champions of Vestroia is the Bakugan themselves.
 Bakugan can be collected by either exploring the world and battling them in the wild, or completing special quests.

 They can be outfitted with Baku-Gear to boost various stats, and also possess customisable abilities that can allow players to switch things up even further.
 And of course, there is a multitude of Bakugan from different factions, as well as types, so players can mix and match their teams of 3 for the ultimate synergy.

-Bakugan: Champions of Vesrtroia releases on 3 November 2020 on Nintendo Switch.
-A deluxe version of the game can also be ordered, which includes:
+Bakugan: Champions of Vestroia releases on 3 November 2020 on Nintendo Switch.
+A deluxe version of the game is also available, which includes:

 - Bakugan: Champions of Vestroia base game

 - Exclusive Ultima Dragonoid Metal Gate Card

 Bakugan: Champions of Vestroia is out now and can be purchased at the following retailers in Southeast Asia.